MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 1. Select the **Salesperson Performance** tab at the bottom of the canvas.

-In this canvas, you have a clustered bar chart with Total Sales by Month.
+    *In this canvas, you have a clustered bar chart with Total Sales by Month.
 Above this visual you have bookmark buttons that can be used to change the chart between Total Sales and Target by month.
 While creating the bookmark buttons allows you to change the visual type with each option, if you need to switch between many measures, you will have to create a bookmark button for each of them and that can be very time consuming.
-Instead, we can use a field parameter with all the measures we want to analyze and quickly switch between them.
+Instead, we can use a field parameter with all the measures we want to analyze and quickly switch between them.*

 1. Select the bar chart visual and replace the **Total Sales** field in **X-axis** with the **Sales Figures** field parameter.

+1. Create a **Slicer** visual and drag the **Sales Figures** parameter to the **Field** area.

-1. For this visual we still need to evaluate the Target by Month, which is not in the field parameter.
+For this visual you still need to evaluate the Target by Month, which is not in the field parameter.

+1. Select the **Sales Figures** parameter in the Data pane and add the Target field in the parameter's DAX expression as below:

+    ```DAX
+   Sales Figures = {
+    ("Total Sales", NAMEOF('Sales'[Total Sales]), 0),
+    ("Profit", NAMEOF('Sales'[Profit]), 1),
+    ("Profit Margin", NAMEOF('Sales'[Profit Margin]), 2),
+    ("Orders", NAMEOF('Sales'[Orders]), 3),
+    ("Target", NAMEOF('Targets'[Target]), 4)
+   }
+    ```

+1. Commit the changes and verify that the visual changes as you select the different Sales figures.

+1. Delete the bookmark buttons.

 ## Finish up

 To finish the exercise, close Power BI Desktop - no need to save the file.